Quramy/falcor-lambda/README.md

 #### function `dataSourceHanlder(sourceCreateFn: SourceCreateFn, option?: Option): LambdaHandlerFunction`

-Create a Lambda handler.
+Creates a Lambda handler.

 * `sourceCreateFn`: A function which returns a Falcor DataSource.
-You can create a Falcor DataSource with [falcor-router](https://github.com/Netflix/falcor-router).

 #### type `SourceCreateFn: (event?: any, context?: any) => DataSource`